 - Identifiable private information

-Examples of human subjects are a person who becomes a participant in research, data obtained through medical records, data obtained through surveys and data obtained from observation.
+Examples of participants are a person who becomes a participant in research, data obtained through medical records, data obtained through surveys and data obtained from observation.
 [Back to Top]

 Institutional Review Board (IRB)

-The UF Institutional Review Boards (IRBs) are charged with protecting the rights and welfare of participants in clinical trials and other human subjects research studies.
-UF IRBs review all research involving human subjects to ensure the welfare and rights of research participants are protected as mandated by federal and state laws, local policies, and ethical principles.
+The UF Institutional Review Boards (IRBs) are charged with protecting the rights and welfare of participants in clinical trials and other participant research studies.
+UF IRBs review all research involving participants to ensure the welfare and rights of research participants are protected as mandated by federal and state laws, local policies, and ethical principles.
 [Back to Top]

 PRV800 – HIPAA General Awareness